 6. Etiquette and tips

-• Arrive on time, especially for morning practice sessions that begin around 7–8 AM.
+- Arrive on time, especially for morning practice sessions starting at 7–8 AM.

-Things to do at your sumo wrestling experience
+What to expect at your sumo wrestling experience

 Visit a Sumo Stable